-- Make the recording while holding the Pupil Invisible glasses in your hand rather than wearing it on your head.
+- Make the recording while holding Neon in your hand rather than wearing it on your head.

 - Record the object of interest from all possible angles and from all distances a subject may view them.
 More diversity is better.
 Collecting sufficiently diverse viewpoints for a large object, like a building, may require you to move accordingly large distances.

 - Move the glasses slowly while recording to avoid motion blur.

 - Make sure to have good contrast and that your scene lighting during scanning is similar to that during mapping.